From £19,720

 But there’s not quite enough rubber-footed isolation about the secondary ride to complement that sense of glide to really set this car’s ride up for glowing praise.

-The axles clump and reverberate a little over sharp ridges and drain covers in a way you just don’t expect them to with that suspension specification, while at greater speeds body control can deteriorate to a point where you certainly wouldn’t call what results comfortable.
+The axles clump and reverberate a little over sharp ridges and drain covers in a way that you just don’t expect them to with that suspension specification, while at greater speeds body control can deteriorate to a point where you certainly wouldn’t describe what results as comfortable.

 MPG & RUNNING COSTS